 Have you received too much student finance?
 In that case, we will deduct the excess from your monthly benefit.
 If you are not or no longer receiving student finance, we will send you a request for payment.
 If you do not pay the payment request before its due date, the amount received in excess will automatically become a loan.
 This loan will then incur interest.

-You will not be entitled to a student travel product if you are not entitled to student finance.
-Wrongful possession of the student travel product is subject to a fine of € 97 per half calendar month.
-Once you have received a notice regarding the debt, you will receive a payment request for a lump sum payment.
+You are not entitled to a student travel product unless you are entitled to student finance.
+Wrongful use of the student travel product is subject to a fine of up to € 150 per half a calendar month.
+Once you have received a notice regarding the fine, you will receive a payment request for a lump sum payment.
 You can also request a repayment arrangement.
-A public transportation debt cannot be added to the regular student debt.
+A public transportation fine cannot be added to the regular student debt.

 Fines and reports

 A fine can be imposed in addition to the amount you must repay and the potential student travel product fine.
 When it concerns large amounts or intentional acts or omissions, DUO will file a report with the Public Prosecutions Department.

 Wrongful grant for living away from home

 If you have wrongfully received a grant for living away from home, you must obviously pay it back.
 In addition, DUO can impose an immediately payable administrative fine.
 That fine amounts to 50% of the excess student finance granted.
 The Central Fine Collection Agency (Centraal Justitieel Incassobureau, CJIB) will collect this fine.
 Family members and friends can also be fined, when they have collaborated in the wrongful receipt of the grant for living away from home.
 In the case of a recurrence, your right to student finance will expire and the fine will become 100%.